JuyeonYu/readit/docs/SESSION.md

 	•	Do NOT act on Post-MVP sections
 	•	Do NOT infer intent beyond written instructions

+Any violation of these rules invalidates the session output.

 ⸻

-4. Scope Philosophy (Why This Is Strict)
+4. Scope Philosophy

 This project is an MVP.